Caulfield Guineas Day News

 The Caulfield Guineas field is limited to 16 runners plus 4 emergencies, yet the race receives hundreds of nominations each year.
 It draws many of Australia’s best three year old colts, as the race offers a generous $1 million purse as well as attention for its champions Caulfield Guineas champions often go on to be very profitable studs, so every Caulfield Guineas field is filled with the best colts of the day.

-The 2015 Caulfield Guineas field will be posted on the Caulfield Guineas Field page when it becomes available on October 8th, 2014.
+The 2016 Caulfield Guineas field will be posted on the Caulfield Guineas Field page when it becomes available.

 Caulfield Guineas Day